-- any combination of major and minor in Art, such that the title of the major and minor are not the same (i.e., an Art History major and Studio Art minor would be permissible). - a Microbiology minor can major in Biological Science with either the General or the Human Biology option but not with the Microbiology option. - 3. a Mathematics major and a minor in Statistics or Actuarial Studies. - 4. a Psychobiology minor can major in either Psychology or Biology.5. a Recreation minor and a Physical Education major. - 6. a Recreation major and a Physical Education minor. - a Music major with an Option in Electronic Music and Recording and a minor in Music. - 8. a Music major and a minor in Electronic Music and Recording.
+- 1. any combination of major and minor in Art, such that the title of the major and minor are not the same (i.e., an Art History major and Studio Art minor would be permissible). - 2. a Microbiology minor can major in Biological Science with either the General or the Human Biology option but not with the Microbiology option. - 3. a Mathematics major and a minor in Statistics or Actuarial Studies. - 4. a Psychobiology minor can major in either Psychology or Biology. - 5. a Recreation minor and a Physical Education major. - 6. a Recreation major and a Physical Education minor. - a Music major with an Option in Electronic Music and Recording and a minor in Music. - 8. a Music major and a minor in Electronic Music and Recording. - 9. a Communications major and a minor in Advertising.